Anne Grieve, Associate Creative Director, provides an update on our involvement in the Daydream Believers scheme.

 We’ve now come to the end of the Daydreamer Believers pilot we’ve been running with Edinburgh College.
 This was a 15-week course for secondary school pupils which focused on problem solving, critical thinking and creativity.
 The aim was to give the students an insight into how these skills are being applied in the real world.

-For more information about the programme, take a look at the short video below.
+For more information about the programme, take a look at the short video below and click here to explore all the resources created.

 Watching this video gives me a real lump in my throat.
 It’s not often in our industry you get a chance to genuinely make a difference in young people’s lives.
 Giving back in the form of your time, your expertise and your experience is not just about feeling warm and fuzzy inside; it’s a seriously life-changing business.